-- a) Describe the principles and motivations behind tax policy - b) Describe the principles and motivations behind legislated restrictions - c) Describe sources and framework of government regulation
+- a) Describe the principles and motivations behind tax policy - b) Describe the principles and motivations behind pension legislation and regulation - c) Describe sources and framework of government regulation

-- o Morneau Sobeco, Handbook of Canadian Pension & Benefit Plans, 14th edition, 2008, Ch.
-8 pp 177-183. - o Turner, Pension Policy: The Search for Better Solutions 2009, Ch.
-5
+- Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, 14th edition, Ch.
+8 pp 177-183 - R-D150-12: Turner, Pension Policy: The Search for Better Solutions, 2009, Ch.
+5 - R-D151-12: The Impact of the Financial Crisis on Defined Benefit Plans and the Need for Counter-Cyclical Funding Regulation, OECD